 Internships at MCCPS

 Nurturing future educators is integrally important to the faculty and administration at MCCPS.
-To this end, opportunities are provided for aspiring teachers to interact with our talented and experienced educators.
+To this end, opportunities are provided for aspiring teachers, nurses, guidance counselors, and special educators to interact with our talented and experienced teaching team.
 MCCPS enjoys a dynamic, reform-minded staff that values student-centered, minds-on, standards-driven, integrated instruction.
 It is our pleasure and our responsibility to share what we have discovered about teaching and learning with those who will soon join our profession.